GREATDANELADY.COM

 4. DMG - to boost immune function

-5.OxEDrops - to help keep a proper pH
+5.OxEDrops - to help keep a proper pH levels in the digestive tract

-Variety - canned meats - raw options - fruits and vegetable
+For Variety - canned meats - raw options - fruits and vegetable

-Where To Purchase Products
+Where To Purchase Food

-1) For this feed program I recommend using Precise (Super Premium) or Precise Plus (Holistic) brand of food for your pet.
+Pork and Garbanzo Bean (chickpeas) and spring yellow peas.
 For a distributor in your area contact www.precisepet.com or it can be ordered on line at dogfooddirect.com

 DO NOT SOAK KIBBLE AND LET SET, OR USE HOT WATER ON YOUR KIBBLE IT WILL DESTROY THE INTEGRITY OF THE NUTRIENTS AND PROBIOTICS - YOGURT LIKE CULTURES ON THE FOOD.

-2. Filling N The Wholes - a whole food vitamin/mineral supplement to fill in what has been missing in the allergic dog's diet.
+Filling N The Wholes - a whole food vitamin/mineral supplement to fill in what has been missing in the allergic dog's diet.
 It has immune, heart, joint, skin and digestive support with probiotics and digestive enzymes included.
 It also has trace minerals so often missing in commercial diets.

-Nzymes - is Dietary Enzyme in a chewable healthy pet treat or in granular form.
-Nzymes put the "living component" back into a cooked, processed, stored dog food.
+Dietary Enzymes - they come in pet treats or granular form and these are necessary to detoxify the dog from the toxins making the dog suffer from allergies.
+It also boost immune function and acts as a natural anti-inflammatory.
+The Nzymes product put the "living component" back into a cooked, processed, stored dog food.
 Enzymes are heat sensitive and lost in processing/cooking of all commercial foods or making home cooked diets.
 As owners we must put dietary enzymes back into the diet, in order to maintain proper wellness and not deplete the body of this important resource.
 This can be done by the addition to your diet with a product called Nzymes, a chewable pet treat, or granular form which can be sprinkled on the food to replace what is lost.
 In other words, Nzymes provide the body with the right nutrients to allow the body to make the chemicals necessary to detoxify (clean out) the body and repair itself.

 Nzymes helps with the following: